linode/docs/docs/products/tools/marketplace/guides/guacamole/index.md

 ### Access your Guacamole App

-After Guacamole has finished installing, access the dashboard over `http://` or `https://` with your Linode's IPv4 address or absolute domain name, depending on your setup choices.
+After Guacamole has finished installing the Linode will reboot.
+Once the instance boots back up you can access the dashboard over `http://` or `https://` with your Compute Instance's rDNS domain (such as `192-0-2-1.ip.linodeusercontent.com`) or domain name entered during the deployment.

 1. If you set up a [domain name](#guacamole-options) for your Guacamole App during setup, skip to step 3.